Peter Andre: Music career

 Andre was sent to the UK to work with producers Phil Harding and Ian Curnow at PWL Studios, where he recorded his debut single "Drive Me Crazy", and his breakthrough hit, "Gimme Little Sign".
 "He was brilliant," recalled Curnow of the sessions, while Harding remembered, "he was extremely enthusiastic and quite hard to control — but he was a good singer."

 In 1992, Andre released "Drive Me Crazy", which peaked at No. 72 on the Australian singles chart.
 However, it reached No.1 in the majority of Africa.
 "Gimme Little Sign" peaked at No. 3 and spent a total of 31 weeks in the charts.
 In 1993, Andre received an ARIA Award for highest-selling Australian single of the year.
 His second studio album was released on 30 September 1996, peaking at No. 1 on the UK Albums Chart.
 The album included the hit single "Mysterious Girl", which peaked at number 2 on the UK Singles Chart in 1996, but reached number 1 on re-release in 2004, following Andre's appearance in I'm a Celebrity...Get Me Out of Here!
 As a result, Andre returned to the UK in the mid-1990s.

-On 14 September 2009, Peter released his sixth studio album, Revelation.
-Notable tracks "Behind Closed Doors" and "Unconditional" peaked at 4th and 50th respectively in the UK charts, with the album reaching No. 3.
+On 23 January 2026, Andre released the single "Rock U Right".